Women in South Korea

-The status of women has elevated to the point where it could be seen as equal to men's social standing in terms of education, health, and legal rights.
+The status of women has risen to a level where they can be considered socially equal to that of men in terms of education, health, and legal rights.
 However, there are still substantial political and economical prejudices against women.
-Moreover, Korean women still consistently face gender stereotypes regarding rigid gender roles.
-These stereotypes include women staying at home as housewives, being subordinate to men, having less power and voice in political and economic participation and movements, and more.
+Korean women still consistently face gender stereotypes regarding rigid gender roles.
+These stereotypes include women staying at home as housewives, having less power and voice in political and economic participation and movements, and more.